 - 1. Closed for the day no day, evening or night classes.
-Online courses are not affected. - 2.
+Online courses are not affected, they are held as scheduled regardless of weather. - 2.
 School is delayed there will be day classes, but the school will open 1 or 2 hours later.
-Online courses are not affected. - 3.
-No day classes we anticipate evening and night classes, but a final decision will be made at 2:30 p.m. and posted in appropriate media. - 4.
+Online courses are not affected, they are held as regularly scheduled. - 3.
+No day classes we anticipate evening and night classes, but a final decision will be made at 2:30 p.m. and posted in appropriate media.
+Online courses are not affected, they are held as regularly scheduled. - 4.
 Closed for evening and night classes that decision is announced after 2:30 p.m.
-Online courses are not affected.
+Online courses are not affected, they are held as regularly scheduled.